FailAcademy/learning/wdp-vancouver/_projects/project-03.md

 - Make appropriate use of classes and IDs as selectors
 - Use a CSS reset
-- Use Sass as a preprocessor, with CSS properly compiled and minified
-- Implement a responsive layout using flexbox (no floats)
+- Minify your css using Webpack
-- Demonstrate effective use of box model properties
+- Demonstrate effective use of box model properties (Must use flexbox)
 - Use an icon font
 - Use a `linear-gradient` background
 - Create a 3D effect on the Rocket icon using the `text-shadow` property